aica-technology/api/docs/docs/concepts/05-building-blocks/03-components.md

 When a lifecycle components is loaded, it starts in the unconfigured state and normally requires an external trigger to transition into different states.

-In the AICA framework, lifecycle components can auto-configure and auto-activate themselves.
+In the AICA System, lifecycle components can auto-configure and auto-activate themselves.
 Associating the `is_unconfigured` predicate with a `lifecycle: configure` event enables the component to automatically configure itself.
 Equivalently, the `is_inactive` predicate can be used to trigger a `lifecycle: activate` event.